AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Code that extends or customizes Magento behavior.
+Code that extends or customizes Adobe Commerce behavior.
-You can optionally package and distribute an extension on Magento Marketplace or another extension distribution system.
+You can optionally package and distribute an extension on Commerce Marketplace or another extension distribution system.
-A Magento extension can include modules, themes, and language packs.
+A Commerce extension can include modules, themes, and language packs.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
-* _Related terms: magento component, module, package_
+* _Related terms: component, module, package_

 ### extension attribute